EricLWang/self/Codex.md

 #### 2A E&R: Senses
 Personal constraints and biases.

+* [False Consensus](https://en.wikipedia.org/wiki/False_consensus_effect) is particularly dangerous as an underminer of compassion and complexity.
+* Any characteristic of a human being is malleable
 * Free will is an illusion, but it doesn't really matter anyways.
 * We will die.